Armed Forces Compensation & Military Accidents Claim Process

 * A negligence claim

 * Criminal Injuries Overseas Scheme

 Military Accidents Negligence Claim

-To be able to claim, the military injury must have occurred in the last 3 years and as a result of someone else’s fault.
+To be able to claim, the military injury must have occurred in the last 3 years and as a result of someone else’s fault but it is important to seek our specialist advice on whether you are able to claim outside of three years.
 To prove fault is a legal test and has to amount to someone being negligent.

 Whilst generally you cannot sue the Ministry of Defence for military injuries sustained in a direct combat situation, the Ministry of Defence like all employers have a responsibility to protect their employees, this includes providing you with appropriate equipment which is in good working order, providing suitable training and supervision and a safe place and system of work.

 Due the activities undertaken by the military, military accidents and military injuries can be sustained in many situations for example whilst on manoeuvres, during training exercises, as a result of a road traffic accident and taking part in sports and PT.